Women's Sports Foundation: Current initiatives and programs

 Sports 4 Life: In October 2014, the Women's Sports Foundation, with support from espnW, launched Sports 4 Life, a national effort to increase the participation and retention of African-American and Hispanic girls, ages 11–18, in developmental youth sports programs.
 Through education, public awareness and grants to organizations nationwide, Sports 4 Life seeks to effect sustainable improvement to the overall health and development of girls in these communities.

 The Travel & Training Fund: The WSF was the first—and only—charitable organization to offer grants to aspiring women athletes with elite potential when it established the grant almost 30 years ago.
 The Travel & Training Fund provides direct financial assistance to aspiring athletes – in individual and team sports.
 Travel & Training grants allow serious female athletes a chance to fulfill their potential on the regional, national or international level through assistance for coaching, specialized training, equipment, athletic attire, and/or travel.
 Since 1984, WSF awarded grants to more than 1300 individual athletes and teams – including figure skaters Michelle Kwan and Rachael Flatt, diver Mary Ellen Clark, ski jumper Alissa Johnson, swimmer Mallory Weggemann and the US National Water Polo Team.
 The T&T Fund is supported by contributions by donors and WSF national sponsor Gatorade.

-GoGirlGo!: The WSF's GoGirlGo! works across the country to improve the health of sedentary girls and to keep girls involved in physical activity.
-We get girls moving not through direct service, but by supporting programs and organizations that work with girls.
-GoGirlGo! identifies and weaves together quality resources within each community and provides comprehensive support through education, funding, public awareness and networking.
+GoGirlGo!: The WSF's GoGirlGo! works to improve the health of sedentary girls and to keep girls involved in physical activity.
+They support programs and organizations that work with girls.
+GoGirlGo! provides comprehensive support through education, funding, public awareness and networking.

 WSF Athlete Ambassador Program is another program within the Women's Sports Foundation.
 This program uses amateur athletes to professional athletes to work with a group.
 This works for players who want to serve as role models and help motivate younger players.